dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/methodology.md

 ## Automated scans

 Once I've chosen what to evaluate, I'll run automated scans with the browser extensions I mentioned earlier.
-I'll categorize and rank them according to severity, prevalence, and the estimated level of effort to fix.
-I'll review anything that is flagged as a possible issue, and add it to the list if it is an issue.
+I'll make note of the most critical or widespread issues, including ones that require manual review.

 I'll scan each page twice, once at typical desktop sizes, and once while simulating a mobile browser.
 This is to account for things like hamburger menus and other variations that only happen on small screens.